 Day Trading Basics

 Day trading is the practice of buying and selling financial instruments on the same day, trying to profit from small, short-term price movements.
-It can look exciting from the outside – fast screens, lots of charts and constant action – but it also carries significant risk and is very different from long‑term investing.
+It can look exciting from the outside – multiple monitors, fast charts and constant action – but it also carries significant risk and is very different from long-term investing.

 Day trading vs. investing

 An investor usually holds positions for years.
-They care about business results, dividends, and long‑term trends in the economy.
+They care about business results, dividends, and long-term trends in the economy.
 A day trader, by contrast, holds positions for minutes or hours and may close out everything by the end of the session.
-The focus is on short‑term price patterns, intraday news and liquidity.
+The focus is on short-term price patterns, intraday news and liquidity rather than fundamentals.

 Because of this, day trading tends to involve: